bronlib/java11/README.markdown

  * Java 1.6 and higher
  * Android 4.0 and higher

+ However, this project was upgraded to work with Java 11

 Other JRE implementations may work as well, but haven't been tested.